 Plain of Six Glaciers Hike: All You NEED To Know

-If you have ever been curious about what lies beyond Lake Louise, look no further than the Plain of Six Glaciers hike.
+If you have been curious about what lies beyond Lake Louise, look no further than the Plain of Six Glaciers hike.
 If you embark on this Lake Louise hike, you will be rewarded with a unique view of Lake Louise itself with the added bonus of not having to pack a lunch – the trail brings you to the iconic Plain of Six Glaciers Teahouse.

-This moderate hike is a great way to spend a summer day in the Canadian Rockies, and is one of the best things to do in Lake Louise.
-Let’s dig in to how you can tackle the Plain of Six Glaciers yourself!
+This moderate hike is a great way to spend a summer day in the Canadian Rockies and is one of the best things to do in Lake Louise.
+Let’s dig into how you can tackle the Plain of Six Glaciers yourself!

 Key Points for Hiking The Plain of Six Glaciers